sajithgowthaman/Final-Capstone-Thinkful-COVID-19-/README.md

 • **Outcome of the project:**

-• **Built a regression model to predict the positive cases of the COVID-19, as it has become a pandemic, leveraged the applications of supervised learning's regression algorithms, convolutional neural network, to come up with useful insights**
+• **Built a regression model to predict the positive cases of the COVID-19, as it has become a pandemic, leveraged the applications of Convolutional Neural Network, ARIMA and FB Prophet algorithms to come up with useful insights**

-• **The regressiong model accuracy was cross validated using K-fold evaluation for measuring 5 accuracies to achieve 90% + accuracy.**

 • **Visualized the data by grouping the COVID-19 cases statewise, using matplotlib, plotly and seaborn.**